Waterfalls in Portland

 How to get there to Nanny Falls?

+It’s best to take a driver from Port Antonio to Moore Town.
 San San Beach is a beautiful, private beach near Frenchman’s Cove.
 You can enjoy this gorgeous stretch of white sand and turquoise water for a small entrance fee.
 If you’re ready for a challenge, you can swim to Pellew Island, about 200 meters from the shore.
 San San Beach is also one of the best beaches for snorkeling.
 Several reefs off the coast have legally enforceable fishing restrictions to swim and explore without worry.

 McKenzie and Scatter Falls